Daniyal2mil/Hate-Speech-and-Cyber-Bullying-Detection/README.md

 An AI-powered system that detects **hate speech**, **cyberbullying**, and **neutral content** in social media text using a TF-IDF + Logistic Regression model, backed by a rule-based safety net and served through an interactive Streamlit app.

-> Developed as a Natural Language Processing (CT-485) group project at NED University of Engineering & Technology.

 ---

 ## ✨ Features